A Day in the Life of a Veterinarian: What to Expect

 Continuing Education and Professional Development

-To stay up-to-date with advancements in veterinary medicine, veterinarians dedicate time to continuing education and professional development.
-This may involve attending conferences, workshops, or online courses to expand their knowledge and skills.
+To stay up‑to‑date with advancements in veterinary medicine, veterinarians dedicate time to continuing education and professional development.
+This may involve attending conferences, workshops, or enrolling in online veterinary courses to expand their knowledge and skills.
 By staying current with the latest research and techniques, veterinarians can provide the best possible care to their patients.

 Administration and Record‑Keeping